Ray Meets Helen: Plot

 Ray goes to his place and Harve comes round.
 He's worried that Ginger wants to go public with their relationship and he is nervous.
 Ray gets a taxi back to the boy's neighbourhood and removes a bike and bag from the trunk.
 He meets a woman, Rita, he saw before who says she'd like to raise the boy (and she used to be in the army).
 Ray gives the boy the bike.
 The boy's parents aren't there and the money is gone.
 To Ray's surprise the boy says the money is in the bank and gives Ray a few wads.
 Ray tells the boy to pack his favourite things in his backpack and go next door to Faye and Rita's.
 Then Ray plays with the boy as he learns to ride his bike.

 Ray heads off to his hospital appointment.
 Four masked guys who may or may not be neighbourhood watch chase Ray, who scatters money as he runs to slow them down.
 The police then pull over by Ray and the cop says 'stop or I'll shoot'.

 At Helen/ Mary's apartment, the ex-lover arrives demanding to see Mary.
 Helen explains she's gone and throws him out.
 Ray gives too much cash to a nurse and the doctor arrives to say they must do more tests.
 Helen reports the car accident so Mary will be found.
 Ray sits in a cab and watches Helen leave the apartment block in her own clothes.
 Thinking he is ill and he doesn't want to ruin her life he asks the cab to drive off.
 Then he asks the cabbie to drive to Kildare County where Helen said she lived.
 The cabbie makes off with lots of money.

 Helen drives herself home and finds a cash note in the drive and a bloody handprint on the door - Ray's.
 She picks up a hammer but finds the door is still locked, so goes inside.
 She hasn't seen Ray lying on the grass.
 Ray wakes up and tries the door.
 Helen picks up a gun.
 She fires at him, hitting a cupboard.
 Ray collapses.

 Production

+Rudolph wrote the script fifteen years before it was made.
+It was based on several newspaper articles, one about an armored-truck crash where the truck had gone off the freeway into a poor neighborhood, and another one about a woman who found another woman’s identity and decided to become her.
+Rudolph said "I didn’t want to make a movie about either of those specifically, but they just kind of tangled with each other, so I wrote the screenplay but left the ages of the main characters unknown."
+He added, "I wanted to make a film about how souls entwine, how surfaces attract, and yet there’s something underneath that really attracts them, that keeps them together."